1997 Australian Open – Men's singles

 Pete Sampras defeated Carlos Moyá in the final, 6–2, 6–3, 6–3 to win the men's singles tennis title at the 1997 Australian Open.
+It was his second Australian Open title and ninth major title overall.

 Boris Becker was the defending champion, but lost in the first round to Moyá.
+Becker was the first major champion in the Open Era to lose in the first round during a title defence.

-This tournament was notable for being the first major in which Lleyton Hewitt competed in the main draw.
+This tournament marked the major main draw debut of future world No. 1 and two-time major singles champion Lleyton Hewitt.
 He would compete in the Australian Open for a record twenty consecutive years.